Giulia Rodighiero

 Giulia Rodighiero is an Italian astronomer whose research concerns galaxy formation and evolution, and the effect of galactic collisions on star formation.
-Originally from Vicenza, she is an associate professor of physics and astronomy at the University of Padua, where she completed her PhD in 2003.
+She is an associate professor of physics and astronomy at the University of Padua, where she completed her PhD in 2003.
+Rodighiero was the 2020 winner of the Premio Linceo per l'Astronomia of the Accademia dei Lincei, for her research on starburst galaxies.
+She was elected to the Academia Europaea in 2022.